In this section you

 TCR Simulation Results

-You can now modify your circuit3 system and change the TCR branch to a TSC branch.
+You can now create the TSC branch.

-As the capacitor is energized from zero, you can observe a low damping transient at 200 Hz, superimposed with the 60 Hz component in the capacitor voltage and primary current.
+As the capacitor is energized from zero, you can observe in the Simulation Data Inspector a low damping transient at 200 Hz, superimposed with the 60 Hz component in the capacitor voltage and primary current.
 During normal TSC operation, the capacitor has an initial voltage left since the last valve opening.
 To minimize the closing transient with a charged capacitor, the thyristors of the TSC branch must be fired when the source voltage is at maximum value and with the correct polarity.
 The initial capacitor voltage corresponds to the steady-state voltage obtained when the thyristor switch is closed.
 The capacitor voltage is 17.67 kVrms when the valve is conducting.
 At the closing time, the capacitor must be charged at the peak voltage.

 Transient Capacitor Voltage With and Without Initial Charge